FAQs answered by Dr. McLean

 In contrast, physics is not as much about memorization (although there are a few equations and numbers I expect you to memorize).
 Because memorization is an all-or-nothing thing, I would not choose to build time pressure into a test of memorization.

 3. The Science of Sound is taken by students with a wide variety of backgrounds.
-While for most of the class time pressure will be an aspect of the Mini-Test, there will also be some students in the class who finish before time is up.
+While for most of the class time pressure will be an aspect of the Exam, there will also be some students in the class who finish before time is up.
 I try to adjust the difficulty so that there is a reasonable spread.

-Are Mini-Tests with time pressure fair?
+Are exams with time pressure fair?

 In a word: Yes, I believe they are fair.
 In fact, I think they are more fair, for the reasons given above.